zuhramajeed/shootings/README.md

 Used data: name, age,	gender,	race of the victim,	date when murder happened,	death manner,	arm of victim, city and state and their longitude	latitude,	mental illness, threat level.

+There are 2 graphs which are plotted using plotly, therefore can not be view through Git.